AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-Blueprint-Example/README.md

 Regarding the performance difference between Ansi and Binned memory allocation: Binned's optimization of small memory usage is better than that of Ansi, but the overall memory usage will be higher, and the overall performance difference between the two is not obvious on mid-to-high-end iOS devices.

 ### Android Packaging
-Build Android via "File -> Package Project -> Android".
-Note **ASTC** is a more common target for modern Android devices.
+Build Android via File > Package Project > Android.
+Note that ASTC is a more common target for modern Android devices.

-On Android, the following permissions need to be applied.
+On Android, the following permissions need to be applied:

-1. android.permission.RECORD_AUDIO
+- android.permission.RECORD_AUDIO
-2. android.permission.CAMERA
+- android.permission.CAMERA
-3. android.permission.READ_PHONE_STATE
+- android.permission.READ_PHONE_STATE
-4. android.permission.WRITE_EXTERNAL_STORAGE
+- android.permission.WRITE_EXTERNAL_STORAGE

-The API-Examples provides sample code in doing so.

 the blueprint function is called to enable the permissions.
 ![code_16613129312915](https://user-images.githubusercontent.com/47908151/202613751-0e140839-3446-4d1b-bd56-48c4ceda5de8.jpg)